Suspended Conservative David Warburton quits as MP, triggering another by-election for party

 A Conservative MP who was suspended following allegations of sexual misconduct has resigned.

-David Warburton, who represents Somerton and Frome in Somerset, is the fourth MP from his party to quit in the past eight days.
+David Warburton, who represents Somerton and Frome in Somerset, is the fourth Tory MP in eight days to announce their resignation.

 Mr Warburton said the past 14 months since allegations were published in a national newspaper had been "extraordinarily difficult".